 The chair should be light in weight and be able to be folded or dismantled easily if it needs to be lifted and transported in a car boot, say.

-If you are travelling abroad, you may need to take your loved one’s usual wheelchair, whether this is self-propelled, electric or requires a companion care provider to push it.
+If you are travelling abroad, you may need to take your loved one’s usual wheelchair, whether this is self-propelled, electric or requires an elderly live-in care provider to push it.

 What our customers say

 “The carer you sent me is fantastic.
 My mum loves her.
 She’s kind, caring and works as a team with me.”

 It is essential that you remember to take any necessary extra equipment for the wheelchair with you.
 This can include tools, spare inner tubes and in the case of electric wheelchairs, an adaptor plug, transformer and possibly a voltage converter.